mars7233/Chat_TCP/README.md

 # Chat_TCP
-a simple chat app with AsyncSocket
+a simple instant chat app with POd'AsyncSocket'